objcio/articles/2014-05-31-singletons.md

 	@end

 We can explicitly pass the authenticated user object into the view controller.
-This is useful for a few reasons:
+This technique of passing a dependency into a dependent object is more formally referred to as ["Dependency Injection,"][dependencyInjection] and it has ton of advantages:

 1. It makes clear to the reader of this interface that the `SPFriendListViewController` should only ever be shown when there's a signed-in user.
 2. The `SPFriendListViewController` can maintain a strong reference to the user object as long as it's being used.
 For instance, updating the earlier example, we can save an image into the thumbnail cache within a background task as follows: